 “I’m not afraid of storms, for I’m learning how to sail my ship.” –Louisa May Alcott

 Disney’s Yacht Club Resort is one of the most difficult Walt Disney World Resorts to describe.
-Anyone with a love for sailing or all things nautical will find themselves completely at home at this Disney deluxe resort.
+Anyone who loves sailing or all things nautical will find themselves entirely at home at this deluxe resort.

 Disney’s Yacht Club Review

 Over the years, I’ve heard many describe the Yacht Club as stuffy feeling.
 I find it anything but that.
 In fact, it’s a place I’ve called home often.

 While it’s true, the Yacht Club does have a more formal feeling than its sister resort Disney’s Beach Club.
 I find the resort to be stylish while remaining casual.